minaterzioglu/SmartUmbrella/README.md

 This code relies on the following libraries

 QMC5883L Compass
-Arduino library for using QMC5583L series chip boards as a compass. by MPrograms | https://github.com/mprograms/QMC5883LCompass
+Arduino library for using QMC5583L series chip boards as a compass\
+by MPrograms | https://github.com/mprograms/QMC5883LCompass

 SolarPosition
-Arduino Library to calculate the position of the sun relative to geographic coordinates by KenWillmott | https://github.com/KenWillmott/SolarPosition
+Arduino Library to calculate the position of the sun relative to geographic coordinates\
+by KenWillmott | https://github.com/KenWillmott/SolarPosition

 TinyGPS++ Library
-by Rui Santos
+by Rui Santos\
 Complete Project Details https://randomnerdtutorials.com

 ## Modules